 How much you owe is also important.
 For instance, it’s best to use 10% or less of the available borrowing limit on your credit cards, and that’s true even if you pay off the balance in full every month.
 In fact, canceling a credit card can hurt your credit score because you will likely end up using a higher percentage of your remaining available credit, and that will make you appear financially stressed.
 One strategy: Pay off your credit cards before the statement closing date.
 That way, your card company will have little or no balance to report to the credit bureaus, which should help your credit score.
 It’s also helpful to have a long credit history and to use different types of credit, including both credit cards and installment loans like mortgages and auto loans.

-In 2015, Fair Isaac—the company behind the FICO score—introduced a new scoring system that analyzes consumers’ payment history with utility, cable and cell phone bills, among other items.
+In 2015, FICO introduced a new scoring system that analyzes consumers’ payment history with utility, cable and cell phone bills, among other items.
 The hope is to provide a new way to assess the creditworthiness of those who have little or no history of taking on debt or who have had past problems with debt, such as bankruptcy or foreclosure.

-You can also learn your credit score for free if you’re a customer of certain financial institutions, such as American Express, Bank of America or Citigroup.
-Capital One, Chase and Discover go one better, offering free credit scores, even if you aren’t a customer.
+You can also learn your credit score for free if you’re a customer of certain financial institutions, such as American Express, Bank of America, Citigroup and Discover.
+Capital One and Chase go one better, offering free credit scores, even if you aren’t a customer.
 A caveat: The free credit scores offered won’t necessarily be your FICO score.

 Previous: Credit Reports